openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

 This is why I was delighted to find out that Zotero have come up with Standalone Zotero
         Alpha (Windows, Mac and Linux) and with Chrome and Safari connectors for it.
 Note that this project is still in alpha, so it is not perfect by any means.
-These new versions came out in February, so hopefully we™ll see some updates soon.
-Now let™s see what it can do to organize your research. (...)
+These new versions came out in February, so hopefully weâ€™ll see some updates soon.
+Now letâ€™s see what it can do to organize your research. (...)

-
+â€

+â€œ

         [Danny Kukawka: How to undelete files from ext3/ext4](http://dkukawka.blogspot.com/2011/08/how-to-undelete-files-from-ext3ext4.html)